playframework/playframework/documentation/manual/working/scalaGuide/main/cache/ScalaCache.md

 ### EhCache

-Play provides both the API and the default EhCache implementation of that API.
 To get the EhCache implementation, add `ehcache` to your dependencies list:

 @[ehcache-sbt-dependencies](code/ehcache.sbt)